sickcodes/dock-droid/README.md

 ## License/Contributing

 Docker-OSX is licensed under the [GPL v3+](LICENSE), also known as the GPL v3 or later License.
 Contributions are welcomed and immensely appreciated.

-You are allowd to use Dock-Droid as a tool to create proprietary software, as long as you follow any other license within the software..
+Don't be shy, [the GPLv3+](https://www.gnu.org/licenses/quick-guide-gplv3.html) allows you to use Dock-Droid as a tool to create proprietary software, as long as you follow any other license within the software.

 ## Disclaimer